 Countable and Uncountable Nouns for English Language Learners

-This is the second of two courses designed to be simple to learn English for Chinese students.
+This is the second of two courses that introduce and enhance skills to learn English for Chinese students.

 What are Countable and Uncountable Nouns